Damahe88/data-cleaning-challenge/README.md

 # data-cleaning-challenge
-Data Cleaning Methods and exploration
+## Data Cleaning Methods and exploration

-Branches:
+## Branches:

-main -> production
+- main -> production

-devenv -> dev environment
+- devenv -> dev environment

-testenv -> test environment
+- testenv -> test environment

-Features will be developed in feature branches:
+## Features will be developed in feature branches:
-    - feature branches are always based on main
+- Feature branches are always based on main:
 - convention feature/#####_<name>
 - feature merges into test
 - test merges into main

 - always possible to merge in devenv to develop

 Environment Setup: